 Restart the services:

-systemctl enable openvas-manager systemctl enable openvas-scanner systemctl enable redis systemctl restart openvas-manager systemctl restart openvas-scanner systemctl restart redis
+systemctl enable redis systemctl enable gsad systemctl enable gvmd systemctl enable openvas-manager systemctl enable openvas-scanner systemctl restart redis systemctl restart gsad systemctl restart gvmd systemctl restart openvas-manager systemctl restart openvas-scanner

 Open your web browser and navigate to the following address and login with the username and password you’ve previously set: